Thoughts Beyond the Novel EVEN A CROW… The Crow–.03

 In recent times, the crow became known as “The Scientist of the Sky” due to its ability to find creative solutions to complex problems as does the main protagonist, Ana.
 The crow also suggests a “higher perspective” or “sharp-eyed awareness”.
 In Chinese and Japanese mythologies, the crow symbolizes guidance as the feminine sun and divine intervention with the image of a three-legged crow, Yatagarasu.
 Further, the three legs represent heaven, earth, and humanity to reflect convergence between the divine and mortal.

 Another mythology comes from Oden’s two ravens (covid cousin to the crow).
 In the Norse language, their names are “Thought” (Huginn) and “Memory” (Muninn), symbolizing the power of mind.
+It is likely to mean that the birds are transmitters of Oden to beings who are capable of being receivers.

 Leave a comment